Results of Fractional Rough Burgers equation in $H^s$ space and its application: Introduction

-Then we can define the fluid velocity $u(t,x):=g\ast m:=(1-\p_x^2)m$ and rewrite the DP equation as
+Then we can define the fluid velocity $u(t,x):=g\ast m:=(1-\p_x^2)^{-1}m$ and rewrite the DP equation as

-We provide following citation \cite{degasperis1999asymptotic,degasperis2002new} to facilitate a deeper understanding of the physical background for this class of equations.
-In particular, a systematic discussion can be found in \cite{ai2010global}.
-For the mathematical properties of this equation, we refer readers to the following literature.
-Of particular note, the local well-posedness to \eqref{eq;DP equation;no dissipative} with initial data $H^s$, $s\geq\frac{3}{2}$ was proved in \cite{liu2006global}, and also the precise blow-up scenario and a blow-up result were derived in \cite{liu2007blow}.
+The following citations \cite{degasperis1999asymptotic,degasperis2002new} provide physical background for this class of equations; a more systematic discussion can be found in \cite{ai2010global}.
+Regarding the mathematical theory, we note in particular that local well-posedness of \eqref{eq;DP equation;no dissipative} for initial data in $H^s$ with $s>\frac{3}{2}$ was established in \cite{liu2006global}, together with a precise blow-up criterion and blow-up results in \cite{liu2007blow}.
 In this paper, we also consider the nonlocal Rough DP equation with space-time noise $\xi$

 as an application of our result for Rough Burgers equation.
+Such method is also suitable for other type of shallow water equation with fractional dissipation.